-Following the establishment of the EEC, the industrialized nations-and amongst them particularly Europe and the United States-agreed to mutual reductions in trade barriers, within still modest limits in the Dillon Round, but on an unprecedented scale after the United States Congress passed the Trade Expansion Act (Kennedy Round).
+Following the establishment of the FEC, the industrialized nations particularly Europe and the United States - agreed to mutual reductions in trade barriers, within modest limits in the Dillon Round, but on an unprecedented scale after the United States Congress passed the Trade Expansion Act (Kennedy Round).

 The Community emerged from these negotiations with the lowest customs tariff of any of the major trading powers, amounting to hardly more than half the average of the original tariffs of its Member States.

-This vast movement of liberalization and almost uninterrupted economic expansion within the Community have made possible a remarkable expansion of its international trade.
-This in turn has provided the basis for a high and stable level of employment and the rise in the standard of living of recent years.
+The prospect and subsequent implementation of this vast work of liberalization, accompanied by almost uninterrupted economic expansion within the Community, have contributed to a remarkable expansion in international trade.
+This in turn has provided the basis for a high and stable level of employment and the rise in the standard of living in recent years - factors of considerable political significance.